SEB-PT-8/Unit02-W02-D02-Intro-to-Mongoose/mongoose-lab/README.md

   * `"Connected to database!"` on success.
   * `"Connection failed."` on error.

-#### 3. Model Definition (in `models/Recipe.js`)
+#### 3. Model Definition

-Create a model folder and create a Recipe.js file inside. create the model with the following fields:
+Create a model in app.js. create the model with the following fields:
 | Field        | Type      | Constraints                                            |
 |--------------|-----------|--------------------------------------------------------|
 | name         | String    | Required                                               |